lhs banner

 ETFs and Mutual Funds both have strong presences.
 ETFs like the CPSE ETF and sectoral ETFs offer exposure to public sector enterprises and specific growth sectors.
 These instruments are growing in popularity due to their cost-effectiveness and ease of trading.

-Mutual Funds continue to be a favored choice for long-term investors, offering flexibility through active management and a variety of asset classes.
+Mutual Funds continue to be a favoured choice for long-term investors, offering flexibility through active management and a variety of asset classes.

 Funds focused on sectors like healthcare, infrastructure, and financial services have been performing well, by generating high Alpha driven by government policies and sectoral growth.